splicer3/grafana-gt7/README.md

 This would allow the project to run practically anywhere with as little setup as possible, bar for the Playstation's local IP.

 The current to-do list is as follows:
-- **Top priority**: make the PS IP address configurable, either from the data source itself or from the docker compose file through an environment variable
 - EV support (would be helpful to find a way to change units dynamically in Grafana)
 - Additional flags decoding and visualisation (like TCS, ABS flags)
 - A better lap implementation overall (like better conversion of laptimes)